Whiley/Jasm/README.md

 Jasm
 ====

-Assembler / Disassembler for Java Bytecode
+An Assembler / Disassembler for Java Bytecode.
+See the <a href="http://whiley.github.io/Jasm/">Jasm homepage</a> for more information!